 To fully understand the rest of this guide, you need to be familiar with the concepts presented in this section.

-Written from the perspective of a Windows user, most instructions will only require trivial changes to work on other platforms.
+This guide is written from the perspective of a Windows user.
+Most instructions will only require trivial changes to work on other platforms.

 We assume default key bindings when indicating keyboard shortcuts.
-If you’re using a non-English keyboard layout, note that some key bindings won’t match your locale’s keyboard.
-This is due to the way Sublime Text maps keys to commands.
+If you are using a non-US-English keyboard layout, some key bindings may not match your layout.
+This is due to the way Sublime Text processes key strokes internally.

-This guide will teach you how to configure Sublime Text.
+This guide will teach you how to use and configure Sublime Text.

-In the following paragraphs, we’ll outline key aspects that may not click in your mind until you’ve spent some time using the editor.
-Experiment, look around in this guide and, eventually, everything will fall into place.
+In the following paragraphs, we’ll outline key aspects that you’ll get familiar with after you’ve spent some time using the editor.

 The Data Directory¶